bimarshakhanal/assignments/README.md

 ## Git assignment
-This repo contains for git asssignment.
+This repo contains solution for git asssignment.